bombsimon/awesome-garmin/README.md

 > To help exploring relevant resources the items in each segmented are _sorted
 > by last activity_ if available.
 >
-> _This README was last generated at 2024-03-04_.
+> _This README was last generated at 2024-03-06_.

 Any contributions are much appreciated!
 To add a new resource, **do not edit this file**!
 Instead, add it to [`awesome.toml`][awesome-toml].
 If it's a GitHub repository with a description you only need to add the URL.
 To add a custom name, set `name`, to add a description if missing, set `description`.

-Since a lot of the resources in this file is old, all watch faces, widgets, data fields and device apps that have not seen any activity in the last 2 years from when this file was generated will be put under a collapsible section to reduce noise.
+Since a lot of the resources in this file are old, all watch faces, widgets, data fields and device apps that have not seen any activity in the last 2 years from when this file was generated will be put under a collapsible section to reduce noise.